 The greatest reward is to see former children of the foundation, who become parents themselves, showing such great and beautiful love to their own children.

 Q4.
-ANAK TnK celebrated its 20th anniversary last year.
+ANAK TnK celebrated its 20th-anniversary last year.
 How do you see the work of the foundation evolving in the next 20 years?

 The foundation should not even exist in the first place.
-Its mere existence shows that there are needs which are not met.
+Its mere existence shows that there are needs that are not met.
 So, ironically we should hope and pray that the foundation will disappear, as this means that there is no longer a need for shelters for street children.
 Unfortunately I believe that the work of the foundation will continue in the years to come.

 What we have seen in the past years is that we have to widen our scope of actions to address the needs of the girls, the youngest children, as well as the elderly.
 I see the future of the foundation as still expanding, so long as we get the support we need, and the help of Divine Providence.